 The adjudicator did not recommend that the complaint should be upheld.
 She said the overdraft charges had been correctly applied by the bank when the account exceeded the agreed overdraft limit.
-She was also satisfied that, under the terms and conditions of the account, Santander was legitimately entitled to authorise the debit card transaction which made the account overdrawn.
-She considered the bank had been positive and sympathetic by refunding charges and offering support to assist Mr R if he was experiencing financial difficulties.

-Mr R is still unhappy; he wants all charges refunded.
+Mr G is still unhappy and wants compensation for the charges applied.